 How Long Are Certificate Programs?

 Certificate programs can range from a few weeks to two years.
-San Diego University’s paralegal program can take four to eight months to complete in-person, for example.
-A cosmetology program at Fullerton College in California requires 1600 hours at a student’s own pace — so the program length depends on you and the field you are planning on studying.
+The University of San Diego’s paralegal program can take four to eight months to complete, for example.
+A cosmetology program at Fullerton College in California requires 1,600 hours of instruction, so the program length depends on you and the field you are planning on studying.

 Types of Certificate Programs

-The two most common types of certification programs are undergraduate and graduate.
+The two most common types of certificate programs are undergraduate and graduate.
 They follow compulsory education, and outside of a degree, provide education needed for specific fields such as business, administration, and healthcare.

 Undergraduate

-Some programs, such as cosmetology, award a license at the end of the program.
+Some programs, such as cosmetology, can lead to state licensure at the end of the program.
 Ensure your program is formally accredited by the state or professional organization and will prepare you for required licensing exams.

 Graduate